nixworks/public/news/2008/05/15/index.md

 ##### Burma
 ### [ Myanmar's military junta, the State Peace and Development Council, claims that the Burmese constitutional referendum, 2008 approved their new constitution of Myanmar with a 92.4% majority. ](/news/2008/05/15/myanmar-s-military-junta-the-state-peace-and-development-council-claims-that-the-burmese-constitutional-referendum-2008-approved-their-n.md)
-_Context: Burmese constitutional referendum, 2008, constitution of Myanmar, military junta, State Peace and Development Council, Burma, Myanmar_
+_Context: State Peace and Development Council, Myanmar, military junta, constitution of Myanmar, Burma, Burmese constitutional referendum, 2008_

 ## [Previous Day...](/news/2008/05/14/index.md)